 Here is an informative and laconic list of actions that will be the heart of the eFTI ecosystem and the daily life of the actors of the chain.
 Each action has a consequent description to take the measure of all the steps, mechanisms, and actors involved.
 We bet that this will be the subject of the next episode.

-• Connecting to an eFTI platform: The most important step.
+- Connecting to an eFTI platform: The crucial step.

-• Linking two eFTI datasets: When two eFTI datasets have interactions, we will have to create a link between them (and not necessarily on the same eFTI platform!).
+- Linking two eFTI datasets: When two eFTI datasets interact, a link will need to be created between them (not necessarily on the same eFTI platform!).

-• Modification of eFTI data (Direct data or linked data): That's the whole point of the eFTI ecosystem - Data LIVE!
+- Modification of eFTI data (direct data or linked data): This is the whole point of the eFTI ecosystem—the data is ALIVE!

-• Access to eFTI data (with or without Access Point): Added value if it is of dematerialization → Everything is available from a PC.
+- Access to eFTI data (with or without an access point): Added value if it is digitized → Everything is available from a PC.

-• eFTI metadata query: e.g. nature of the shipment in a truck from the truck's license plate → It avoids stopping the truck.
+- eFTI metadata request: For example, the nature of the shipment in a truck based on the truck's license plate number → This avoids stopping the truck.

-• eFTI data modification notification: Inform the third party that the transport is progressing or that the formalities are progressing without him having to refresh his web page himself.
+- Notification of changes to eFTI data: Inform interested third parties that transport is progressing or that formalities are advancing without them having to refresh their web page themselves.

 Architecture proposals